minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

 .. note::

-   You can set MinIO configuration settings in environment variables and using :mc-cmd:`mc admin config set <mc admin config>`.
+   You can set MinIO configuration settings in environment variables and using :mc-cmd:`mc admin config set <mc admin config set>`.
    Depending on your current deployment setup, you may need to retrieve the values for both.

    This procedure does not cover migrating environment variables due to the variety of configuration methods.